xebialabs-community/xlr-jenkins2-plugin/README.md

 # Testing and Development #
 If you want to start this plugin, you could use the following command `./gradlew runDockerCompose`.
 This will give you 2 containers (Jenkins and XL Release), with the plugin preloaded.

+* How to retrieve the admin password for jenkins?

+docker exec -it docker_jenkins_1 cat /var/jenkins_home/secrets/initialAdminPassword